garrandall/popular-music-data/tracks/letitgo-prince.md

 I am ready 4 the real (Come a little closer)

 (letitgo)
-(Lay back an' let the vibe just flow)
+(Lay back and let the vibe just flow)